Our goal is to champion impact investing that drives positive outcomes in underinvested places around the UK.

-“Place-based impact investments are investments made with the intention to yield appropriate risk-adjusted financial returns as well as positive local impact, with a focus on addressing the needs of specific places to enhance local economic resilience, prosperity and sustainable development.”
-(Source: The Good Economy).
+We want to see more financial institutions adopt a place-based impact investing approach and make more investments “with the intention to yield appropriate risk-adjusted financial returns as well as positive local impact, with a focus on addressing the needs of specific places to enhance local economic resilience, prosperity and sustainable development” (Source: The Good Economy).

 The opportunities presented by place-based impact investing are mutually reinforcing: financial institutions can create new markets for commercially viable investment that generates social and environmental benefits, while places can gain access to previously untapped capital to fund transformational local growth without over-reliance on grants.